 Macomb in McDonough County, Illinois — The American Midwest (Great Lakes)

 Location.
-40° 27.512′ N, 90° 40.243′ W. Marker is in Macomb, Illinois, in McDonough County.
-Marker is on South Side Square (at milepost 0), on the left when traveling east.
+40° 27.747′ N, 90° 39.794′ W. Marker is in Macomb, Illinois, in McDonough County.
+Marker is at the intersection of East Adams Street and Mechanic Street, on the right when traveling west on East Adams Street.
 Touch for map.
-Marker is at or near this postal address: 1 Courthouse Square, Macomb IL 61455, United States of America.
+Marker is at or near this postal address: 331 Mechanic St, Macomb IL 61455, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance Rev. Dr. C.T.
 Vivian Homesite (here, next to this marker); In Memory of Commodore Thomas MacDonough, U.S.N. (approx. 0.4 miles away); In Memory of Major General Alexander Macomb (approx. 0.4 miles away); William S. and Dorothy Bailey Home (approx. 0.4 miles away); First McDonough County Courthouse (approx. 0.4 miles away); Civil War Soldier Monument at Chandler Park (approx. 0.4 miles away); Randolph House Hotel (approx. half a mile away); Old Randolph House (approx. half a mile away).
 Touch for a list and map of all markers in Macomb.

 More about this marker.
 Booneville is actually spelled "Boonville"

 Also see . . .
 C.T.
 Vivian on Wikipedia.
 (Submitted on September 13, 2021, by Jason Voigt of Glen Carbon, Illinois.)